anubhavprabhakar/diceRoller/README.md

 # diceRoller
-Made a dice roller app from Android Basics with Kotlin course from Google Developer's course.
+Making a dice roller app & testing it from Android Basics with Kotlin course from Google Developer's course.
 Two dices display randomised rolls.
+Testing the roll() function in ExampleUnitTest.